 RISK TYPE DEFINITION 2 ND LINE OWNERSHIP 11 RESPONSIBLE GROUP HEAD 1.
 Credit Risk Risk of loss arising from a counterparty's failure to meet the terms of any contract with the bank or otherwise perform as agreed.
 Credit risk is found in all activities where success depends on counterparty, issuer, or borrower performance.
 It arises anytime funds are extended, committed invested, or otherwise exposed through actual or implied contractual agreements, whether reflected on or off the balance sheet.
 Credit risk is not limited to the loan portfolio.
 Credit Management Group Bennett Clarence Santiago 2.
-Credit Concentration Risk Risk of loss arising from credit over-exposure to specific industries, borrower, counterparty, or group Credit Management Group Bennett Clarence Santiago 3.
-Market Risk Risk of financial loss arising from adverse movements in market prices of positions in the trading book Risk Management Group Frederick "Fritz" Claudio 4.
+Credit Concentration Risk Risk of loss arising from excessive credit exposures to individual borrower, groups of connected counterparties and groups of counterparties with similar characteristics (e.g., counterparties in specific geographical locations, economic or industry sectors) or entities in foreign country or a group of countries with strong interrelated economies.
+Credit Management Group Bennett Clarence Santiago 3.
+Market Risk Risk to earnings or capital arising from adverse movements in factors that affect the market value of instruments, products, and transactions in the Bank's trading book portfolio, both on- and off-balance sheet.
+Risk Management Group Juan Gabriel "Gabby" Tomas IV 4.
 Interest Rate Risk in the Banking Book Current and prospective risk to earnings and capital arising from adverse movements in the interest rates that affect the Bank's banking book positions.
-Risk Management Group Frederick "Fritz" Claudio 5.
-Liquidity Risk Current and prospective risk to earnings or capital arising from a bank's inability to meet its obligations when they come due without incurring unacceptable losses or costs.
+Risk Management Group Juan Gabriel "Gabby" Tomas IV 5.
+Liquidity Risk Current and prospective risk to earnings or capital arising from a Bank's inability to meet its obligations when they come due without incurring unacceptable losses or costs.
 Liquidity risk includes the inability to manage unplanned decreases or changes in funding sources.
-Risk Management Group Frederick "Fritz" Claudio 6.
-Operational Risk Risk of loss resulting from inadequate or failed internal processes, people and systems or from external events Risk Management Group Frederick Claudio 7.
-Strategic Risk Risk of loss arising from adverse business decisions, improper implementation of decisions, or lack of responsiveness to industry changes Corplan, Strategic Initiatives Ma.
-Christina "Chrissy" Alvarez, John Thomas "Jomi" Deveras 8.
-Reputation Risk Risk of loss arising from negative public opinion Marketing Group Maria Cecilia "Ces" Natividad 9.
-Environmental and Social (E&S) Risk Risk of potential financial, legal, and/or reputational negative effect of E&S issues on the bank RMG Frederick "Fritz" Claudio
+Risk Management Group Juan Gabriel "Gabby" Tomas IV 6.
+Operational Risk Risk of loss resulting from inadequate or failed internal processes, people and systems or from external events.
+This definition includes legal risk, but excludes strategic and reputational risk.
+Risk Management Group Juan Gabriel "Gabby" Tomas IV 7.
+Strategic Risk Current and prospective impact on earnings or capital arising from adverse business decisions, improper implementation of decisions, or lack of responsiveness to industry changes and other external developments.
+Corplan Ma.
+Christina "Chrissy" Alvarez 8.
+Reputational Risk Risk to earnings, capital, and liquidity arising from negative perception on the Bank of its customers, shareholders, investors, and employees, market analysts, the media, and other stakeholders such as regulators and other government agencies, that can adversely affect the bank's ability to maintain existing business relationships, establish new businesses or partnerships, or continuously access varied sources of funding.
+Marketing Group Maria Cecilia "Ces" Natividad 9.
+Environmental and Social (E&S) Risk Risk of potential financial, legal, and/or reputational negative effect of E&S issues on the Bank.
+Risk Management Group Juan Gabriel "Gabby" Tomas IV

-$^{^{11}}$ See additional 2^{nd} line owners for Operational Risk on page 32 and for Strategic Risk on page 34.
+$^{^{11}}$ See additional $2^{\rm nd}$ line owners for Operational Risk on page 32 and for Strategic Risk on page 34.